Bhimgouda/test/challenge-3.md

 # Persistent State Variables

-- id = persistent-state-variables
+- id: persistent-state-variables
-- points = 10
+- points: 10
-- level = Amateur
+- level: Amateur

 ## Description

-There are **4 types of variables** in coco-lang: persistent-state, ephemeral-state, local, and global variables.
+There are **4 types of variables** in coco-lang:

+1. persistent-state,
+2. ephemeral-state
+3. local,
+4. global variables.

 Let's start with the persistent-state variables.

-**Persistent state variables** are stored on the chain and are accessible by all.
+**Persistent state variables** are stored on the blockchain and are accessible by all.
 You can save some data into a persistent-state variable, come back a week later, and the data will still be there.

 ### How do you declare a persistent state variable?

-Persistent-state variables are only declared inside state persistent:
+Persistent-state variables are only declared inside **state persistent:** section

 ```cocolang
 coco TokenLedger